-10 Tools You Should Own By 40
+10 DIY Tools You Should Own By 40

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

-Basic Set of Power Tools
+Basic Power-Tool Set

 As you progress in your DIY career, you will naturally want to upgrade the core power tools you use most.
 For example, you should have a cordless drill/driver with at least a 20-volt lithium-ion battery pack, not a clunky, 12-volt NiCad.